Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Methods

-For ISNets to work properly, we need to produce one heatmap for each possible class, starting the LRP relevance propagation at the output neuron that classifies it.
-We cannot minimize unwanted LRP relevance for a single class (e.g. the winning one).
-Imagine that we have a bias in the image background, associated with class C, and we minimize only the unwanted LRP relevance for class C. In this case, the classifier can negatively associate all other classes with the bias, using it to lower their outputs, making the class C output neuron the winning one.
-This negative association is expressed as negative relevance in the other classes' heatmaps.
-Consequently, the penalization of positive and negative unwanted relevance in all maps is a solution to the problem.
-Fortunately, using the LRP block to perform relevance propagation provides a simple and efficient strategy for creating multiple heatmaps.
-They are treated as different samples inside a mini-batch, being processed in parallel, and the relevance propagations for different classes do not interact with each other.
+We introduce an efficient implementation of Layer-wise Relevance Propagation in PyTorch, dubbed LRP Block, which produces differentiable LRP heatmaps in parallel.
+The LRP Block allows automatic backpropagation through LRP.
+Thus, the heatmap loss gradient can be backpropagated from the loss output until the backbone classifier's parameters, allowing the minimization of the ISNet loss (Algorithm \ref{BRMAlgo}, step 2e).
+The block is presented in detail in Appendix \ref{layers}, which explains its LRP implementation for multiple types of classifier layers.
+The structure can be deactivated or removed after the training procedure, representing no run-time computational cost.
+Alternatively, it can explain the trained ISNet's decisions with LRP: minimal background relevance indicates the success of background relevance minimization.
+Since LRP can be applied to virtually any DNN\cite{LRPBook}, the ISNet can accept virtually any classifier backbone architecture.

-Figure \ref{SimpleISNet} presents a simple ISNet example, whose classifier comprises two convolutional layers, L1 and L2, followed by a linear layer, L3. $\bm{x}_{i}$ indicates the input of classifier layer Li.
-With LRPi being the layer in the LRP block responsible for performing the relevance propagation through Li, its output, $\bm{R}_{i-1}$, is the relevance at the input of layer Li. $\bm{y'}$ is the classifier output for one of the classes (with all other outputs set to zero), which will be used to generate the heatmap associated with it.
-To perform the propagation, LRPi shares parameters with Li.
+We need to produce one heatmap for each possible class, starting the LRP relevance propagation at the output neuron that classifies it (Algorithm \ref{BRMAlgo}, step 2c).
+We cannot minimize background LRP relevance for a single class (e.g., the winning one).
+Imagine that we have a bias in the image background, associated with class C, and we minimize only the background LRP relevance for class C. In this case, the classifier can negatively associate all other classes with the bias, using it to lower their outputs, making the class C output neuron the winning one.
+This negative association is expressable as negative relevance in the other classes' heatmaps.
+Consequently, the penalization of positive and negative background relevance in all maps is a solution to the problem.
+Accordingly, the ISNet training time increases with the number of categories in the classification task (K).
+For efficiency, the LRP Block propagates relevance in batches, producing multiple independent heatmaps in parallel.
+If a memory limit is reached, heatmaps will need to be produced in series, making training time linearly increase with K. Future ISNet implementations may reduce this drawback.
+However, as heatmaps are not necessary after training, the run-time ISNet will be as fast and efficient as its backbone classifier.
+Thus, the ISNet exchanges training time for run-time performance, especially when compared to the benchmark segmentation-classification pipeline (Appendix \ref{speed}).
+This trade-off may be very profitable, given that DNNs can be trained with powerful computers, then later deployed in less expensive or portable devices.